ufal/npfl139/exam/questions.md

   neural networks.
 How is the training structured to allow backpropagation through them (would vanilla DQN, vanilla REINFORCE, vanilla actor-critic work with recurrent neural networks)?
 [5]

+- Explain the difference between a regular Actor-critic and Parallel Advantage Actor Critic algorithms.
+[5]